Kaitlyn M. Sims

-My research is at the intersection of the public health, economics of violence and conflict, and political economy.
-Broadly, I am interested in the ways that individuals cope with uncertainty and social turbulence, including housing insecurity, domestic violence, poverty, and political instability.
+My research is at the intersection of public health, the economics of violence, and environmental health hazards.
+Broadly, I am interested in the ways that individuals cope with uncertainty and social turbulence, including housing insecurity, domestic violence, and poverty.
 My job market paper, titled "Seeking shelter from the storm: Emergency domestic violence shelters and family violence," explores how local emergency shelter availability impacts the rate of domestic violence homicide.

 For the most up-to-date copy of my CV, please click here.

 Upcoming talks: Southern Economic Association (November 20-22, 2021); Association for Public Policy and Management (March 27-29, 2022)

 Zoom links for online talks will be posted as they become available.